microETH/microeth/README.md

 ```
 function deposit() external payable nonReentrant;
 ```
 > Exchanges ETH to μETH tokens.
 Requires a minimum of 0.000001 ETH to create a μETH token.
-Fractional μETH tokens are not supported, any ETH remainder will be refunded to the sender.

 ```